 If you choose to wet-age at home, be sure you know exactly when the animal was killed and packaged.
 Trying to wet-age an old steak is a terrible idea – you want extremely fresh meat.

-- The unique UMAi Dry breathable membrane creates a perfect dry aging environment
+- Tender Steak - The unique UMAi Dry breathable membrane creates a perfect dry-aging environment for the ultimate steak

 Pros and Cons of Wet-Aging